 Empires and Monarchies.
-More recent research has shown the explanatory potential of combining the two main approaches typically pursued when investigating the inner workings of ancient monarchies: Traditionally, scholars tend to focus either on the institutions and administrative processes constituting an empire as an organizational structure in its entirety, or on the communicative processes that create the integrative forces of political authority.
+More recent research has shown the explanatory potential of combining the two main approaches typically adopted when investigating the inner workings of ancient monarchies: Traditionally, scholars tend to focus either on the institutions and administrative processes that constituted an empire as an organizational structure in its entirety, or on the communicative processes that created the integrative forces of its political authority.
 The first approach focuses on questions of institutional resilience, and the second on questions of personalized rule.
 Both approaches have their strengths and weaknesses.
-As the chapters to this volume show, it is high time to overcome the binary divide and merge the explanatory power of these perspectives.
-Hellenistic monarchies are both: complex institutional structures and administrative practices, and fields of political authority and socio-cultural integration.
-Neither is political authority solely a question of state institutions and administration, nor is an empire held together by communicative strategies of legitimation alone.
+As the chapters of this volume show, it is high time to overcome the binary divide and merge the explanatory power of these perspectives.
+Hellenistic monarchies are both: complex institutional structures and administrative practices, and fields of political authority and sociocultural integration.
+Political authority is not solely a question of state institutions and administration, nor is an empire held together by communicative strategies of legitimation alone.
 To understand how monarchies work, we need to account for the interplay between structural assets (demographics and resources, infrastructure and technologies, production and consumption, etc.) and the practices and discourses that counteract the disintegrative potentials inherent in human societies (rituals of power, ideologies of kingship, dynastic policies, etc.).

-This volume proceeds from the presumption that a close analysis of the structural features of Hellenistic kingdoms in combination with a proper conceptualization of political authority, if adequately refined and applied to the changing historical landscapes between Alexander’s conquests and the rise of the Roman and Parthian empires, can yield a powerful theory of Hellenistic governance.
+This volume proceeds from the presumption that a close analysis of the structural features of Hellenistic kingdoms in combination with a proper conceptualization of political authority – if adequately refined and applied to the changing historical landscapes between Alexander’s conquests and the rise of the Roman and Parthian empires – can yield a powerful theory of Hellenistic governance.
 Such an understanding helps us transcend the limitations of a Weberian “Idealtypus” (ideal type) of rule, embracing the multifaceted and intricate nature of social interactions across a broad spectrum of time, space, and culture.
 Pursuing this path is highly demanding, as it requires tailoring the analytical matrix to the diverse political cultures in question as closely as possible.
 At the same time, it involves the creation of comparative analytical models (including, in this volume, a side view of the early Chinese monarchy of the Qin dynasty), facilitating a broader understanding of the overarching characteristics of monarchical rule in the period under investigation.
 Effective exercise of monarchical power depended on socially embedded structural assets and the interaction between ruler and ruled.
-In both regards, the Hellenistic kingdoms were simultaneously shaped by overarching framework conditions that transcended individual empires and by constraints and opportunities resulting from their specific local and regional contexts.
+In both regards, Hellenistic kingdoms were simultaneously shaped by overarching framework conditions that transcended individual empires and by constraints and opportunities resulting from their specific local and regional contexts.

 The chapters in this volume show how a refined understanding can be gained by revisiting these elements from the research perspectives outlined above.
 In particular, comparative historical investigations of monarchical rule that account for subtle calibrations between commonalities and variabilities in the everyday exercise of power yield a more differentiated anatomy of governance and authority, both chronologically and geographically.
 A suitable starting point is the ambivalent relationship between kings and cities, which also raises the question of the political dimension of Hellenistic governance.